bwogit/CI_PP5_SURF_HAVEN/README.md

 ### Social Media Links
-- Facebook business page and Instagram page.
+- Facebook business page.
 - All links open in a new tab to ensure the user is not directed away from main site.
 - noopener, noreferrer, nofollow used to communicate with web crawlers and for security and privacy concerns.
 - User stories covered: 7

+**Feature Test**:
+1. Scroll to the footer section of the website.
+2. Verify that easily recognizable social media icons are present.
+3. Click on each icon to ensure that it redirects users to the respective social media profiles.

 <details><summary>See feature image</summary>